Even good quality coffee beans will produce low-quality coffee when brewed in a reduced-quality automatic coffeemaker.

 One right way to store coffee is to divide it into smaller portions.
 Keep about half of it in one container and the rest in another.

-This way, you can use one container for one week, and the other half of the coffee won’t be exposed to air every time you open the can.
+You can use one container for one week, and the other half of the coffee won’t be exposed to air every time you open the can.